In this blog post, I’m going to take you through the EXACT process I underwent that led me to become a TEDx speaker.

 ‘Having spoken with the rest of the team, they are quite keen, given your story, for you to talk about developing unique ways of self-motivation and perseverance, especially along the lines of graduate employability, if possible

-- A second formal Skype call with the event organisers (45 minutes)
+A second formal Skype call with the event organizers (45 minutes)

-The second Skype chat will be with myself, and the two head organisers, Reham and Alexandra.
+The second Skype chat will be with myself, and the two head organizers, Reham and Alexandra.
 For this one, we’d like to hear the speech you will be making at the event.

 And an outline for the speech.

-You can see the ACTUAL one I did a couple years ago (unchanged) here
+You can see the ACTUAL one I did a couple of years ago (unchanged) here

 Watch a couple of Tedx talks